DATA-BACKED GUIDE · UPDATED JULY 2026

 Adder antivenom for dogs: what it costs and when it is needed

 When a dog has a bad reaction to an adder bite, antivenom can make a real difference, but it is one of the more expensive items a vet keeps on the shelf.
 It is also not always in stock, which affects both the outcome and the final bill.
-The real prices below give context, and this guide explains what drives the antivenom cost specifically.
+The real prices on this page give context, and this guide explains what actually drives the antivenom cost, separate from the rest of the emergency bill.

 The quick version

-- Antivenom is only used for more severe reactions, not every bite.
+- Antivenom is only given for more severe reactions, not every bite, so not every adder bite bill includes it.

-- Antivenom is expensive to buy and store, which is why it sits high on the bill.
+- It is expensive to buy and store, which is why it sits high on the final bill when it is used.

-- Supply can be limited, so a vet may need to source it from elsewhere.
+- Supply is limited.
+Not every practice stocks it, so a vet may need to source it from elsewhere in an emergency.

-- Antivenom is one part of a wider emergency cost that includes hospital time and fluids.
+- Antivenom is one line on a wider bill that also includes the out-of-hours fee, hospital time and intravenous fluids.

 What people actually paid